CutaneousBioinf/Automatic-Cell-Typing/README.md

 The motivation of developing this pipeline is using the rich gene expression information from scRNA-seq to address the issue of sub-celltype classification in spatial data.

 This pipeline includes three main steps, one preprocessing and evaluation.
 All the things showed here can be done automatically.
+The workflow is demonstrated as below:

 ## Step 0: Preprocessing

-Preprocessing imports `Seurat` package to find the marker genes of spatial trnscriptomics overlapped with scRNA-seq reference, and use our `spatial-pipeline` to get the preprocessed spatial transcriptomics in the format of giotto object.
+Preprocessing imports `Seurat` package to find the marker genes of spatial trnscriptomics overlapped with scRNA-seq reference, and use the `spatial-pipeline` developed by our team to get the preprocessed spatial transcriptomics in the format of a Giotto object.

+Users should first tell us whether the dataset they are going to analyze is CosMx or Xenium.
+Because the preprocessing in `spatial-pipeline` will be slightly different.

-The input of this step is the file path of scRNA-seq reference and spatial transcriptomics, and the output contains two kinds of files, a giotto object and expression matrix.
+The input of this step includes the file path of scRNA-seq reference and spatial transcriptomics, and the output contains two kinds of files, a Giotto object and expression matrix.
 Specifically, the expression matrix for main celltypes and all sub-celltypes contained in each main celltype.

 ## Step 1: Majority Vote

 Majority Vote includes two parts, the first is using `Insitutype` package to perform supervised-celltype-classification for main celltypes.
 And the second is using majority voting to give every cluster a label inlcuding all the possible main celltypes.

+The input of both CosMx and Xenium includes the file path of scRNA-seq reference and generated Giotto object after preprocessing.
+While for CosMx datasets, users should also tell us the path of the immunofluorescence data.
+After this step, the Giotto object will be renewed with newly annotated majority vote results.

 ## Step 2: Coarse Classification